szabgab/szabgab/README.md

 ### Hi there 👋

+- I am looking for people to do remote pair programming sessions on open source projects.

 <!--
 **szabgab/szabgab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.